TheOdinProject/curriculum/new_org/ruby/project_web.md

 8. Now comes the fun part.
 Modify your simple server to take the HTTP request from the browser and, if it is a `GET` request that points to `/index.html`, send back the contents of `index.html`.

     1. You'll need to parse the incoming request yourself to determine which verb is being used, which file it wants, and other similar information that's contained in a standard HTTP request.
 Again, check [the examples here](http://www.jmarshall.com/easy/http/#whatis) for what HTTP requests look like as a reference.
+The easiest way may be to use a Regular Expression.
     2. Send your own properly formatted HTTP response, including a status code of `200` if the file is found, and then the actual contents of the requested file.
 Don't forget to include the size (in characters) of the outgoing file (this is a normal part of every HTTP response) to help you display it using your mini-browser.
     2. If it asks for another file that doesn't exist, send back an error code (like `404`) and an appropriate (or inappropriate) error message.